spotinst/help/src/docs/administration/notification-center/notifications/read.md

 # Read Notifications

 You can access and read all of your notifications on a single page.
 The Notifications page shows your Spot messages and event notifications.
-In addition, you can see a list of news items about Spot from the [spot.io blog](https://spot.io/news/).
+In addition, you can see a list of news items about Spot from the [Spot.io Resource Center](https://spot.io/news/).

 <img src="/administration/_media/read-messages-01.png" />